What Causes Puffy Eyes

 Aging

-As we age, the collagen levels in our skin begin to lower and the skin loses its tightness and elasticity.
+As we age, the collagen levels in our skin begin to lower and the skin losses its tightness and elasticity.
 The delicate skin around our eyes is no exception and collagen loss can result in the appearance of puffy eyes.
 When the tissues around our eyes sag and become lax, the fat layers beneath those tissues start to bulge and cause eye puffiness.

 Genetics